Moving to Australia? We spent two years in Australia and learned a great deal about the country.

 There are so many things we wish we had known before moving to Australia.

-It doesn’t matter if you are moving from Australia from Canada or even moving to Australia from the UK or Ireland.
+It doesn’t matter if you are a Canadian moving to Australia or moving to Australia from the UK or Ireland.

 Think of this as a big moving to Australia checklist.